Happy birthday Sammy

 Daniel breaking new ground

-Also in international friendly action were future reds Philipp Degen and Robbie Keane, and ex-reds Antonio Barragán and Rigobert Song, with Steve Staunton taking charge of Steve Finnan as the Republic of Ireland won a European Championships qualifier 2-1 in San Marino.
-Meanwhile, future reds Yossi Benayoun and Andriy Voronin faced each other in Tel-Aviv in a game that ended 1-1.
+Also in international friendly action were Steve Finnan, future reds Philipp Degen, Robbie Keane, Ragnar Klavan and Alex Manninger, and ex-reds Antonio Barragán and Rigobert Song, with Steve Staunton taking charge of the Republic of Ireland.
+Meanwhile, future reds Yossi Benayoun and Andriy Voronin faced each other in Tel-Aviv in a game that ended 1-1, with future red Alex Manninger featuring for Austria in a 1-1 friendly draw in Malta.

 On the move